mkao006/cpmb_dashboard/README.md

 * **generate_dashboard.R**

 This script generates the dashboards depending on the initial parameter and the template type.

+**The data is currently linked to the Statistical Year Book database and is thus not available, to obtain the data please contact Filippo Gheri (ESS)**

 * **radarChart.R**